cfrancisco/AlexandriaApp/README.md

 - Details screen, which provides information about the movie, such as director, actors, IMDB rating, etc.
 ## :page_facing_up: Back-End

-The **Alexandria - Backend** is responsible for retrieving movies catalogs from a third-party API and provides them using GraphQL API.
+The **Alexandria - Backend** is a NodeJS application that is responsible for retrieving movies catalogs from a third-party API and provides them using GraphQL API.

 ## :page_facing_up: Technologies